Chriik/CSARCH2_S11.9_MP2/README.md

 ### Features

-* User may view the user guide through clicking the **User guide** button on the top right corner.
+* User may view the user guide through clicking the **User guide** button on the top right corner or clicking the **See how it works**.

-* User may go back to the home page where they are in the website through clicking the **CACHEME** on the upper left corner.
+* User may go back to the home page wherever they are in the website through clicking the **CACHEME** on the upper left corner.

 ![TODO: INSERT PICTURE](INSERTLINK)

-* User may simulate simpleton or sequential version by clicking on **try now** or **Simulate** dropdown and pick the choice they want.
+* User may simulate simpleton or sequential version by clicking on **Try now** or **Simulate** dropdown and pick the choice they want.

 ![TODO: INSERT PICTURE](INSERTLINK)